 Date played: June 5, 2017

 Team size: 2-6; we recommend 2-4

 Price: varies based on team size and time of booking

 Story & setting

-A sequel of sorts to Arcane Escape Rooms’ beginner room The Agency (review to publish soon), The Hideout had us on the run from the evil enforcers of dystopian rule that had previously captured us.
+A sequel of sorts to Arcane Escape Rooms’ beginner room The Agency, The Hideout had us on the run from the evil enforcers of dystopian rule that had previously captured us.
 Now locked up in my brother’s hideout, we had to follow the clues he left in order to throw open the gates to freedom.

 The Hideout was a small bunker built from wood, metal, and tubing.
 It had an unusual unfinished construction site aesthetic that had less to do with establishing setting or carrying narrative than it did with facilitating unusual mechanical puzzling.

 Arcane Escape Rooms built The Hideout with two goals:

 - Have no silicon-based technology in the room

 - Use as few locks as possible (there are two keyed padlocks.)